 c) Module 4: Record of Completion

 d) Evidence of successful renewal of your trainer qualification within the last three years or evidence that you are currently going through the renewal process.
+This can be a screen shot from GO.

 a) Module 4: Knowledge checklist